 Here at Clique, our motto “Build Something” is the lifeblood of everything we do.
 In order to keep building a lot of somethings in collaboration with our clients, we’re constantly bridging the gap between our web design expertise and their business objectives.

 While we currently utilize Figma, we’ve found that InVision can be a powerful tool.
 Clients can use InVision to deliver feedback in exactly the places they want to, even without knowing the design lingo.
-Sometimes there really is no substitute for pointing at the screen and saying, “I want this to go there,” and InVision gets us pretty close to that experience.
+Sometimes there really is no substitute for pointing at the screen and saying, “I want this to go there,” and InVision can get you pretty close to that experience.

 What InVision IS:

-- The wireframing and prototyping we use to share our design mockups as created by our design team
+- A wireframing and prototyping tool that can be used to share design mockups as created by a design team

 - Each page mockup has a link to a rendering that gives the closest representation of what the design might look like as a web page.

-- InVision allows us to communicate with one another by leaving comments and feedback directly on the mockup.
+- InVision allows clients and partners to communicate with one another by leaving comments and feedback directly on the mockup.

-You do not need a subscription or to sign-up/login to access the links we share with you on InVision.
+You do not need a subscription or to sign-up/login to access the links shared on InVision.